 I swallowed the words and have an album full of evidence that he wasn’t there.

-Our family usually sends New Year’s cards instead of Christmas cards but I haven’t sent one in two years because they always included a family picture.
+Our family usually sends New Year’s cards instead of Christmas cards but I haven’t sent one in years because they always included a family picture.
 I don’t know how to send them if Dominic isn’t in the frame.

 And what to do with all the pictures that already exist?